amitsingh6391/yourshop-flutter-/README.md

 # yourshop
-Yourshop provide a platform where user sell and buy their Old product in very easy way it's like an olx in fluttter
+Yourshop provide a platform where user sell and buy their Old product in very easy way it's like an olx in fluttter You can select your category and filter according that
 ## Getting Started

 This project is a starting point for a Flutter application.